orensv/orensv/README.md

 Nowadays, I work at Lava Network, driving the development of the Lava blockchain node using Cosmos SDK in Golang.

-I also founded a software research team focused on reverse engineering embedded systems, worked in open-source vulnerability research, and completed a malware detection thesis using deep learning techniques ([here](https://github.com/orenshva/Characterization-and-Detection-of-Cross-Router-Covert-Channels)).
+I also founded a software research team focused on reverse engineering embedded systems, worked in open-source vulnerability research, and completed a malware detection thesis using deep learning techniques that was published in Elsevier's "Computers & Security" journal ([GitHub repo](https://github.com/orenshva/Characterization-and-Detection-of-Cross-Router-Covert-Channels), [Journal](https://www.sciencedirect.com/science/article/abs/pii/S0167404823000354?via%3Dihub)).

 With a strong work ethic, effective people skills, and a commitment to excellence, I offer a unique blend of leadership and technical expertise in both cybersecurity and blockchain development.